How to Get an Agent so You Can

 Screenwriter.
 Former bushpilot, inventor, industrial designer, hypnotherapist,

 author, father, grandfather, and survivor of an abusive childhood.
-All of my past, is in my present, which includes everything written on this webpage.
+All of my past, is in my present, which includes all of my screenplays, and this website.

 Buy Now